suhas11A/cs_cs_cs_cs/cs293/labs/lab06/trie/README.md

 In this part of the lab, you will be implementing the prefix trie as discussed in class.
 We will also be using trie to implement an autocomplete feature.

 Auto-complete is used to complete the prefix of a word into a complete word.
-For instance, suppose our prefix is `ca'.
-One possible autocomplete is `cat'.
+For instance, suppose our prefix is 'ca'.
+One possible autocomplete is 'cat'.
 There can be multiple possible auto-completions possible, in which case, you must print all of them.
 For instance, auto-complete for a null string is the entire dictionary.
 In this part of the lab, you will insert some words into a trie, which will be our set of possible words and will implement auto-complete on it.

 Note that we will be using ONLY LOWERCASE characters in this part of the lab.